shivannis/xandr-docs-public/xandr-docs/articles/invest/update-a-custom-creative-template.md

 ---
-title : Microsoft Invest - Update a Custom Creative Template description : You cannot modify the standard Xandr creative templates.
-Learn to modify the rendering code and macros in your own custom templates.
+title: Microsoft Invest - Update a Custom Creative Template
+description: You cannot modify the standard Xandr creative templates.
+Learn to modify the rendering code and macros in your own custom templates. ms.date: 10/28/2023
 ---